ivanpustogarov/torscan/README.md

 approximation though: if no current users chose two relays as a part of their circuits the relays stay disconnected.

-(Tested on Debin 8.6 (jessie) and Ubuntu 14.04.
-Probably will not work on Ubuntu 16.04;
-will not work on MacOS)
 This tool allows one to to check if two Tor relays have a TLS connection (and determine if there are Tor circuits going throug these relays).
 It is based on the feature of the Tor protocol called "Canonical connections".
 See